 Best Travel Options

-There are 2 daily trains from Phoenix to Las Vegas.
-Traveling by train from Phoenix to Las Vegas usually takes around 12 hours and 6 minutes, but the fastest Amtrak train can make the trip in 10 hours,
+There are usually 2 daily train trips available from Phoenix to Las Vegas.
+Traveling by train from Phoenix to Las Vegas usually takes 11 hours and 55 minutes, but the fastest Amtrak train can make the trip in 10 hours and 10 minutes.

 |Distance||256 mi (412 km)|